Azure/bicep-types-az/generated/search/microsoft.search/2026-03-01-preview/types.md

 ### Properties
 * **applicationId**: string: The application (client) ID of an App Registration in the tenant.
 * **applicationSecret**: string {sensitive}: An AAD client secret that was generated for the App Registration used to authenticate with Azure Key Vault.

+## CheckNameAvailabilityInput
+### Properties
+* **name**: string (Required): The search service name to validate.
+Search service names must only contain lowercase letters, digits or dashes, cannot use dash as the first two or last one characters, cannot contain consecutive dashes, and must be between 2 and 60 characters in length.
+* **type**: 'searchServices' (Required): The type of the resource whose name is to be validated.
+This value must always be 'searchServices'.

+## CheckNameAvailabilityOutput
+### Properties
+* **message**: string (ReadOnly): A message that explains why the name is invalid and provides resource naming requirements.
+Available only if 'Invalid' is returned in the 'reason' property.
+* **nameAvailable**: bool (ReadOnly): A value indicating whether the name is available.
+* **reason**: 'AlreadyExists' | 'Invalid' | string (ReadOnly): The reason why the name is not available.
+'Invalid' indicates the name provided does not match the naming requirements (incorrect length, unsupported characters, etc.).
+'AlreadyExists' indicates that the name is already in use and is therefore unavailable.

 ## DataIdentity
 * **Discriminator**: @odata.type